SamuelClucas/ConvEngineCpp/README.md

 # Convolutional Bloc – A Hand-Rolled C++ Convolutional Feature Extractor for RGB and Greyscale Object Detection

 This repository contains an archived implementation of a forward-only convolutional neural network engine written entirely in C++.
 It was developed as a personal exercise to deepen understanding of spatial feature processing, image-based object detection, and systems-level software design.
+I am yet to implement kernel-learning.

 ---

 ## Overview

-The engine uses templated data structures and a modular architecture to carry out basic image feature extraction and object classification.
+The engine uses templated data structures and a modular architecture for basic image feature extraction and object classification (currently forward pass only).
 It includes:

 - Modular convolutional and pooling layers
+- A templated Image class
 - A lightweight `FeatureMap` class to handle intermediate data
 - A simplified training and inference loop for demonstration
-- Custom polygon-based object detection heads
 - Header-only support for composability

 The focus throughout was on clarity, minimalism, and precision in memory layout and data flow.
 No external machine learning frameworks were used.